plone/documentation/manage/installing/installation_windows10_wsl.rst

 Configure Paths
 ---------------

-To set the right paths for certain activities and enable Pyenv local environment, edit the file ".bashrc" in Ubuntu using the "nano" editor command.
+To set the right paths for certain activities and to enable Pyenv local environment, edit the file ".bashrc".

 .. code-block :: console

     nano .bashrc

-After opening the document, at the end (bottom of code) 3 lines have to be appended:
+After opening the document, at the bottom of the code 3 lines have to be appended:

 .. code-block :: bash